Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 salt

-Arrange the sarmi in a saucepan, pour a little water over them, and let them cook until ready.
+Arrange the sarmi in a saucepan, pour some water over them, and let them cook until ready.

 Stuffed cabbage - traditional Bulgarian dish for Christmas Eve